 Net Interest Expense.
 Our net interest expense totaled \$32.9 million in 2013 as compared to \$48.2 million in 2012.
 The decrease consisted of both a reduction in interest expense and increases in capitalized interest and interest income.
 The decrease in interest expense reflected the substantial reduction in our indebtedness, including the \$318.4 million repayment of debt in February 2013 following the sale of ERT, the early redemption of \$200 million of our Senior Unsecured Notes in March 2012 and our redemption in July 2013 of the remaining \$275 million of the Senior Unsecured Notes then outstanding.
 Capitalized interest totaled \$10.4 million for 2013 as compared to \$4.9 million for 2012.
-Interest income totaled \$1.2 million for 2013 as compared to \$0.5 million for 2012, reflecting our increased average cash on hand during 2013.
+Interest income totaled \$1.2 million for 2013 as compared to \$4.9 million for 2012.